Field theories of active particle systems and their entropy production: #1

 \paragraph*{Abstract} In this section, we derive a Doi-Peliti field theory with arbitrarily many particles from the parameterisation of a single particle master equation with discrete states. \Eref{time_evolution_operator_op_only} shows that the transition matrix of the master \Eref{rho_i_ME_matrix_rewrite} is identically the transition matrix in the action of the field theory.
 It is further shown that any continuum limit that is taken in the master equation in order to obtain a Fokker-Planck equation (FPE), can equivalently be performed in the action of the field theory.
 As a result, we find a direct mapping from an FPE to a Doi-Peliti action, \Erefs{rho_i_ME_matrix_rewrite_kernel} and \eref{def_harmonic_action}.
-Rather than taking therefore the canonical, but cumbersome route from FPE to discretised master equation to discrete action to continuum action, we determine a direct and very simple route from FPE to action.
-In \SMref{the_propagator} we construct the bare propagator \Eref{orig_propagator_as_an_inverse} of a Markov chain in $\omega$ and \Eref{bare_propagator_realtime} in direct time.
-Allowing for a perturbative term in the action leads in principle to infinitely many additional terms in the propagagator, but crucially only a single correction in the short-time derivative \Eref{summary_propagator_first_order_summary_deri}, \SMref{appendixWhichDiagramsContribute}. \SMref{entropy_production} retraces the basic reasoning by Gaspard's formulation \cite{Gaspard:2004} of the (internal) entropy production (rate) of a Markovian system, introducing in particular the kernel $\Op_{\yvec\xvec}$, \Eref{def_Op_app}, the logarithm $\Ln_{\yvec\xvec}$, \Eref{def_Ln_app}, and the local entropy production $\entropyProductionDensity$, \Eref{def_entropyProductionDensity_app}.
-In \SMref{EP_from_propagators} kernel and logarithm are expressed in terms of diagrams and thus in terms of the propagator, \Eref{Op_and_Ln_from_diagrams}, and ultimately the action and the master equation, \Erefs{Op_in_diagrams} and \eref{Ln_from_propagator}.
-In \SMref{EP_cont} this result is extended to continuous degrees of freedom, \Erefs{Op_continuum_Fpop_plus} and \eref{Ln_for_continuous}.
+Rather than taking therefore the canonical \cite{Peliti:1985,TaeuberHowardVollmayr-Lee:2005,Cardy:2008,Taeuber:2014}, but cumbersome route from FPE to discretised master equation to discrete action to continuum action, we make explicit \cite{Doi:1976} a direct and very simple route from FPE to action in \APref{DP_field_theory_derivation}.
+In \APref{FPE_inter} we generalise this derivation to many, pair-interacting particles.
+In \APref{the_propagator} we construct the bare propagator of a Markov chain, \Eref{orig_propagator_as_an_inverse} in $\omega$ and \Eref{bare_propagator_realtime} in direct time.
+Allowing for a perturbative term in the action leads in principle to infinitely many additional terms in the propagagator, but crucially only a single correction in the short-time derivative \Eref{summary_propagator_first_order_summary_deri}, also \APref{appendixWhichDiagramsContribute}.
+In \APref{entropy_production} we construct a field-theoretic formulation of entropy production by retracing the basic reasoning by Gaspard's formulation \cite{Gaspard:2004} of the (internal) entropy production (rate) of a Markovian system, introducing in particular the kernel $\Op_{\yvec\xvec}$, \Eref{def_Op_app}, the logarithm $\Ln_{\yvec\xvec}$, \Eref{def_Ln_app}, and the local entropy production $\entropyProductionDensity$, \Eref{def_entropyProductionDensity_app}.
+In \APref{EP_from_propagators} kernel and logarithm are expressed in terms of diagrams and thus in terms of the propagator, \Eref{Op_and_Ln_from_diagrams}, and ultimately the action and the master equation, \Erefs{Op_in_diagrams} and \eref{Ln_from_propagator}.
+In \APref{EP_cont} this result is extended to continuous degrees of freedom, \Erefs{Op_continuum_Fpop_plus} and \eref{Ln_for_continuous}.